wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 15 And the weight of a ball which they vomited forth was about a thousand shekels.

-16 Now the rest of the acts of Chauncey and Yeo. which they did, are they not written in the book of Palmer, the scribe ?*
+16 Now the rest of the acts of Chauncey and Yeo, which they did, are they not written in the book of Palmer, the scribe ?*

-* Historical Register, an excellent publication, in 4 vols. octavo, printed in Philadelphia, 1815 ; which contains th efacts and the official documents of the late war.
+* Historical Register, an excellent publication, in 4 vols. octavo, printed in Philadelphia, 1816 ; which contains the facts and the official documents of the late war.

 [147]